+'''

+1

+Tango::DevVarLongArray MyDev::dev array()

+2

+{

+3

-''' Tango::DevVarLongArray MyDev::dev_array()
+Tango::DevVarLongArray

-Tango::DevVarLongArray argout;
+argout;

+4

+5

-Iong output_array_length = ...;
+long output_array_length = ...;

+6

 argout = create_DevVarLongArray(buffer,output_array_length);

+7

 return argout;

+8

+}

+'''

 At line 3 only a pointer to a DevVarLongArray is defined.
-This pointer is set at line 6 using the create_DevVarLongArray() method.
+This pointer is set at line 6 using the cre-ate_DevVarLongArray() method.
 This method will create a sequence using this buffer without memory allocation and with minimum copying.
 The Command::insert() method used here is the same than the one used in the previous example.
 The sequence is created in a way that the destruction of the CORBA::Any object in which the sequence will be inserted will not destroy the buffer.
-The following create_xxx methods are defined in the DeviceImpl class:
+The following create_xxx methods are defined in the DeviceImpl class :